Russo-Seymour-Welsh estimates for the Kostlan ensemble of random polynomials: Perturbation analysis

 \begin{definition} ~ \begin{enumerate}

-\item For a polygon $P = (D; \gamma, \gamma')$ as in Definition \ref{d:poly}, a \textit{graph decomposition} $\mathbb{G}$ of~$P$ is a (finite) embedded graph on $\mathbb{X}$ such that each edge is a geodesic line-segment and the union of the faces equals $P$, save for boundaries.
+\item For a polygon $P = (D; \gamma, \gamma')$ as in Definition \ref{d:poly}, a \textit{triangular decomposition} $\mathbb{T}$ of~$P$ is a (finite) embedded graph on $\mathbb{X} \cap P$ such that each edge is a geodesic line-segment, each face has three boundary edges, and the union of the faces equals $P$, save for boundaries.